ZhixuLi-the-Runner/Graph_Hello_World/README.md

 ## 1,Select real dataset and run classic graph algorithms on it

-In  `Basic_Algorithm.py ` , I implemented `Dijkstra`, which could find out SSSP between 2 points, and `BFS`, which could count the size of a connected-component as well as the longest path started\ended at a point.
+In  `Basic_Algorithm.py ` , I implemented:

+- `Dijkstra`, which could find out SSSP between 2 points.
+-  `BFS`, which could count the size of a connected-component as well as the longest path started\ended at a point.
+- `Max-flow`, which calculate max possible flow that from 2 point, here I take Dinic's method.
+This algorithm could also used for min-cut problem.